Open dynamics of entanglement in mesoscopic bosonic systems: Separability in terms of extended reduced state

 Let us now address the scenario in which the matrix for the pure state is not normalizable.
-This was not important for mapping of entanglement indicators \cite{Map,Schlichtholz_Pauli} however it is important if one wants to use $ \hat \rho^\mathcal{N}_{\rho_R}$ in a more general context as a density operator.
+This was not important for mapping of entanglement indicators \cite{Map,Schlichtholz_Pauli}.
+However, it is important if one wants to use $ \hat \rho^\mathcal{N}_{\rho_F}$ in a more general context as a density operator.
 All pure states that result in the not normalizable $ \hat \rho^\Pi_{\psi}$ have the following form:

 where $\zeta_0$ stands for amplitude of vacuum state.
-These can be either separable or entangled.
+These states can be either separable or entangled.
 One can easily find that for all such states $\hat \rho^\Pi_{\psi}=0$.
-This simply tells us that for states of the form (\ref{eq:psi_0}) this state reduction does not allow one to access the information about their entanglement without some additional considerations.
+This tells us that for states of the form (\ref{eq:psi_0}) this state reduction does not allow one to access the information about their entanglement without some additional considerations.
 What is more, all of them are equivalent to vacuum (which is separable) at the level of reduction to $\hat \rho^\Pi_{\psi}$.
-But still, there is a way to gain access to entanglement of such states in our description what we discuss further on in the examples.
-Note that such states are effectively highly not likely to be present in experiments due to the presence of noise, for example, thermal noise.
-Therefore, the important question is what the impact of such states is if they are part of the mixed state $\hat \rho_R$.
-Without loss of generality, let us assume that only $\ket{\phi_0}$ is of the form \eqref{eq:psi_0}.
+Despite that, there is a way to gain access to the entanglement of such states in our description.
+We discuss this further in examples.
+Note that such states are effectively highly unlikely to be present in experiments due to the presence of noise, for example, thermal noise.
+Therefore, the important question is the impact of such states if they are part of the mixed state $\hat \rho_F$.
+Without loss of generality, assume that only $\ket{\phi_0}$ is of the form \eqref{eq:psi_0}:

-Where $p_i''$ fulfill relations for probability.
-Therefore, even in this case $\hat \rho^\mathcal{N}_{\rho_R}$ is a well-defined density matrix, and clearly the previous discussion on separability holds.
+where $p_i''$ fulfill relations for probability.
+Therefore, even in this case $\hat \rho^\mathcal{N}_{\rho_F}$ is a well-defined density matrix, and clearly the previous discussion on separability holds.
 In fact, the presence of the states \eqref{eq:psi_0} in the density matrix results only in renormalization of probabilities and thus neither helps to detect entanglement nor prevents it.
 One can observe that all states of the form: